-- 1 Select a radar range (Range of Radar Signals). - 2 Restore the default value of the gain setting (Adjusting Gain on the Radar Screen Automatically). - 3 Adjust the gain setting manually (Adjusting Gain on the Radar Screen Manually).
+- 1 Select a radar range (Adjusting the Radar Range). - 2 Restore the default value of the gain setting (Adjusting Gain on the Radar Screen Automatically). - 3 Adjust the gain setting manually (Adjusting Gain on the Radar Screen Manually).

 Radar Gain and Clutter